-Part 9 of the Criminal Justice Act 2006 (pdf) came into force in October 2006 introducing new obligations on those who have been convicted of drug trafficking offences in Ireland to notify Gardaí of certain information about themselves.
+Part 9 of the Criminal Justice Act 2006 came into force in October 2006 and introduced new obligations on those who have been convicted of drug trafficking offences to notify Gardaí of certain information about themselves.
 This provision is based on the same principle as the Sex Offenders Register and enables the movements of convicted drug dealers to be recorded in a similar fashion.
 Furthermore, the Register assists the Gardaí in monitoring illegal activity and provides useful intelligence on convicted offenders.

-This document sets out the implications of this change in the law and the duties of offenders to notify the Gardaí.
+This document sets out the duties of offenders to notify the Gardaí.
 Information on penalties for those who fail to comply is also provided.

 If you are convicted of a drug trafficking offence you are required to notify the Gardaí of certain information about yourself within 7 days.
 When you receive a term of imprisonment following a drug conviction, your duty to notify the Gardaí doesn’t begin until after you are released from prison.
 You then have 7 days from the date of release to notify the Gardaí.
 The Governor of the prison is obliged to notify the Gardaí at least 10 days before your release that you are going to be released.

 When an order is made by a court requiring you to notify Gardaí you are obliged to supply the following information in order to comply with the requirements: